-The Institute for the Public Understanding of the Past (IPUP) is an interdisciplinary research centre established to study the meaning of the past in the present.
-IPUP’s research explores how the past is used as a tool by individuals and communities to create identity: this involves studying the ways in which the past is understood and contextualized in order to interpret the present and to mediate traumatic or contested pasts.
+The Institute for the Public Understanding of the Past (IPUP) is a research centre established to study the meaning of the past in the present.
+IPUP’s research explores how the past is used by individuals and communities to create identity: this involves studying the ways in which the past is understood and contextualized in order to interpret the present and to mediate traumatic or contested pasts.

-IPUP's research foregrounds three approaches.
-Firstly, to analyze how institutions (such as media and heritage organizations) present the past to mass audiences.
+IPUP's research and teaching foregrounds three approaches.
+Firstly, to analyze how institutions (such as history, heritage and media organizations) present the past to mass audiences.
 Secondly, to research how these institutional presentations of the past are consumed and understood by diverse audiences.
 Thirdly, to explore and understand how these products interplay with the multi-layered processes of identity formation in the present.

 Alongside this, IPUP also studies active participatory engagement with the past on the part of the public (using audience research methodologies), in order to generate data that will illuminate the ways in which the public interacts with different events and genres, including anniversaries and commemorations, uncomfortable pasts and re-enactments.